jemartti/aws-s3-zipper/README.md

 If you want to get a stream to pipe raw data to.
 For example if you wanted to stream the zip file directly to an http response
 * `params` object
     * `pipe`: the pipe to which you want the stream to feed
-    * `folderName`: the name of the bucket folder you want to stream
+    * `prefix`: the name of the bucket folder you want to stream
     * `startKey`: optional. start zipping after this file key
     * `recursive`: bool optional. to zip nested folders or not
 * `callback(err,result)`: call this function when done